Sexual Assault in Relationships

 Sexual assault can be more specifically defined as any form of sexual intrusion or penetration that was not consented to by the victim.
 Sexual assault under Colorado law encompasses situations involving a victim that was unable to consent with the perpetrator aware of this fact, sexual assault as a direct result of intentionally drugging or intoxicating the victim, or the victim submitting to the sexual assault.

 In instances of date rape that involve people in a romantic relationship, additional charges may be filed including domestic violence charges.
-It does not matter if the relationship is current or previous, but it must involve people were part of an unmarried coupleship.
+It does not matter if the relationship is current or previous, but it must involve people who were part of unmarried couples.
 In instances of date rape occurring on the first date, it is possible that the encounter will not be considered as occurring between intimate partners.
-Therefore, the guilty party will only face charges for the sexual assault, but not additional charges for domestic violence.
+Therefore, the guilty party will only face charges for the sexual assault, but no additional charges for domestic violence.

 Consequences of Date Rape